 Fly Mart and flying field booth fee stipulations for vendor booths at the Fly Mart and on the flying field are as follows:

-Vendors are required to have a 10′ X 10′ or larger pop-up tent.
+Vendors are required to have a 10′ X 10′ or a larger pop-up tent.

 Any additional cost for a portable generator or any permits required for such will be the responsibility of the vendor.

 Costs for the 10’ X 10’ booths will be determined by the Convention Committee and presented to the AKA BOD for approval.
-Any additional cost for electrical power, curtains, drapes, tables, or other items which may not be provided as part of the basic booth are the responsibility of the Commercial Vendor.
+Any additional cost for electrical power, curtains, drapes, tables, or other items that may not be provided as part of the basic booth is the Commercial Vendor’s responsibility.
 Those additional costs are non-refundable.

 2.9 – Kite Art Gallery exhibitors at the AKA convention must be AKA members in good standing.

 3. Registration Dates:

 3.1 – Registration fees will be announced by July 1st.